MarianeAlgayer/foodfy/README.md

 # foodfy
- Explore recipes and find amazing chefs.
+ Explore recipes created by chefs from all over the world.